 Ultra-low latency operation with USB or FireWire, combined with the legendary RME driver stability and maintenance.
 Active jitter suppression, individually switchable reference levels for all inputs and outputs, full stand-alone functionality, RME’s unique DIGICheck metering and analysis toolbox, and identical operation on Windows PC and Mac.

 TotalMix for iPad does not work wirelessly, and is no replacement for typical remote software (like Lemur / TouchOSC).
-TotalMix FX for iPad runs on any iPad and all iOS versions from 5.0 up, using only few resources.
+TotalMix FX for iPad runs on any iPad and iOS version 5.0 up, using only few resources.

 RME strikes again!